-One of the challenges of putting together a major feature package — on a new campaign, on alumni in the food industry, or on the future of higher education, for example — is finding a structure that gives all the different pieces a sense of coherence within the whole.
+One of the challenges of putting together a major feature package for alumni magazines — on a new campaign, on alumni in the food industry, or on the future of higher education, for example — is finding a structure that gives all the different pieces a sense of coherence within the whole.

 Certainly, putting together a feature package like this can feel exciting at first.
 There are so many sources and story ideas and approaches!